Skip to main content

 How many flood insurance claims have been filed in Fairbanks?

-Fairbanks North Star County has recorded 244 NFIP flood insurance claims totaling $2.5M in payouts since 1978.
+Fairbanks North Star Borough has recorded 244 NFIP flood insurance claims totaling $2.5M in payouts since 1978.
 The year with the most claims was 2008, with 47 claims and $644K in payouts.
 These figures cover all NFIP claims in the county, including Fairbanks.